+'''

+Custodian

-• Maintenance • Standards
+•

+'''
-Parcel Mapping Parcel Geometries

-• Progress toward completion/maintenance phase: County-wide parcel layer is . . .
+Parcel Mapping Parcel Geometries Layer Status Progress toward completion/maintenance phase: County-wide parcel layer is ...
 In Badger County, 100% of the county's parcels are available in a commonly-used digital GIS format.

-- Progress toward completion/maintenance phase: State progress toward completion/ maintenance phase.
-If county-wide digital parcel layer has reached maintenance phase, include the sentence, "In Badger County, 100% of the county's parcels are available in a commonly-used digital GIS format." - Projection and coordinate system:

-- Projection and coordinate system: Provide projection and coordinate system used. - Integration of tax data with parcel polygons: The county does not have a parcel polygon model that directly integrates tax/assessment data as parcel attributes. - The county does have a parcel polygon model that directly integrates tax/assessment data as parcel attributes.
+DELETE THIS FROM THE FINAL DOCUMENT Laver Status Progress toward completion/maintenance phase: State progress toward completion/ maintenance phase.
+If county-wide digital parcel layer has reached maintenance phase, include the sentence, "In Badger County, 100% of the county's parcels are available in a commonly-used digital GIS format."
+Projection and coordinate system: DELETE THIS FROM THE FINAL DOCUMENT • Projection and coordinate system: Provide projection and coordinate system used.
+Integration of tax data with parcel polygons: The county does not have a parcel polygon model that directly integrates tax/assessment data as parcel attributes.
+The county does have a parcel polygon model that directly integrates tax/assessment data as parcel attributes.
+DELETE THIS FROM THE FINAL DOCUMENT Integration of tax data with parcel polygons: Select one and delete the one that does not apply.
+The county does not have a parcel polygon model that directly integrates tax/assessment data as parcel attributes.
+The county does have a parcel polygon model that directly integrates tax/assessment data as parcel attributes.

+Omit for 2021:

-- Integration of tax data with parcel polygons: Select one and delete the one that does not apply. - The county does not have a parcel polygon model that directly integrates tax/assessment data as parcel attributes. - The county does have a parcel polygon model that directly integrates tax/assessment data as parcel attributes. - Esri Parcel Fabric/LGIM Data Model: The county does not use or plan to implement the Esri Parcel Fabric Data Model, and/or Esri's Local Government Information Model. - The county does use or plan to implement the Esri Parcel Fabric Data Model, and/or Esri's Local Government Information Model.
+• Esri Parcel Fabric/LGIM Data Model: The county does/does not use or plan to implement the Esri Parcel Fabric Data Model, and/or Esri's Local Government Information Model.

-- Esri Parcel Fabric/LGIM Data Model: Select one and delete the one that does not apply. - The county does not use or plan to implement the Esri Parcel Fabric Data Model, and/or Esri's Local Government Information Model - The county does use or plan to implement the Esri Parcel Fabric Data Model, and/or Esri's Local Government Information Model ► Specify which and explain - Online Parcel Viewer Software/App and Vendor name:
+• Online Parcel Viewer Software/App and Vendor name:

-- Online Parcel Viewer Software/App and Vendor name: - Provide the name of the app/software used in the county's online parcel viewer, and contractor/vendor name if applicable.
-(This information was in the "Public Access" table in the 2016-2018 plan template.) - Some common options are: - WebGUIDE Xtreme (WGX) from contractor/vendor Applied Data Consultants - Esri ArcGIS Map Viewer Contractor name OR In-house - Esri ArcGIS Map Viewer from contractor/vendor Pro-West & Associates Inc. - Esri Web AppBuilder for ArcGIS (custom) Contractor name OR In-house - Esri Web AppBuilder for ArcGIS w/Tax Parcel Viewer Contractor name OR In-house - Geocortex Essentials or Geocortex/Esri from contractor/vendor Ruekert-Mielke - Custom (Specify) Contractor OR In-house
+- Online Parcel Viewer Software/App and Vendor name: Provide the name of the app/software used in the county's online parcel viewer, and contractor/vendor name if applicable.
+(This information was in the "Public Access" table in the 2016-2018 plan template.)
+Some common options are: - WebGUIDE Xtreme (WGX) from contractor/vendor Applied Data Consultants - Esri ArcGIS Map Viewer Contractor name OR In-house - Esri ArcGIS Map Viewer from contractor/vendor Pro-West & Associates Inc. - Esri Web AppBuilder for ArcGIS (custom) Contractor name OR In-house - Esri Web AppBuilder for ArcGIS w/Tax Parcel Viewer Contractor name OR In-house - Geocortex Essentials or Geocortex/Esri from contractor/vendor Ruekert-Mielke - Custom (Specify) Contractor OR In-house - Unique URL path for each parcel record: